The Environmental Benefits of Working Remotely

 Working flexibly from home, when compared to working from offices, tends to produce less work-related carbon emissions, which are responsible for climate change and global warming.

-The main source of carbon emission when working from home is from the electricity used to power portable laptops or computers, which we use to collaborate with our teams or clients offsite.
-On the other hand, business employees produce carbon emissions from a wide range of on-site sources from offices, conference rooms and lunchrooms.
+The main sources of carbon emissions of working from home are emitted by the electricity used to power portable laptops or computers and internet servers consumption, which we use to collaborate with our teams or clients offsite.

+Also, commuting to work represents a massive amount of carbon emissions.
 Global Workplace Analytics estimates that working remotely and away from a typical office environment could reduce global greenhouse gas emissions by 54 million tonnes every year.
 This figure is based on people working 2.5 out of 5 working days in a week offsite or remotely.

 By these estimates, flexible working can save a minimum of 50 million tonnes of carbon per year.
 This is equivalent to taking 10 million cars off the road each year.
 As a result, the carbon footprint could be drastically reduced.

 According to BusinessEnergy.com, businesses can consume as much as 250,000 kWh per year (compared to an average household which typically uses 10,972 kWh of electricity per annum).